 Chapter Leadership must be current ICAN Members – Supporting Level or higher – and maintain membership for the duration of their leadership role.
 Our leaders get the benefit of taking advantage of the discount offered during Cesarean Awareness Month, which takes place every April.
 We prorate leader memberships for the initial payment so they will be able to renew every year during April.
 (If you are already a paid member, your Regional Coordinator can determine the prorated amount for you during your interview.)
 The current rate for a 1 year membership is $30 USD.
 We recognize that this amount may carry more or less weight in different countries so we offer a varied rate depending on your location and situation.
-Confirm with your Regional Coordinator the amount you will need to pay.
+Confirm with the International Coordinator the amount you will need to pay.

 Step 3 – Signed Agreement

 Members of Chapter Leadership must sign and return the Chapter Leadership Agreement which includes: